The world's most cost-effective fire sprinkler pipe: Corrosion (MIC)-Preventing Steel Fire Sprinkler Pipes in Wet Sprinkler Systems

 If you still need to purchase our Corrosion-preventing fire sprinkler pipes from your distributor, we suggest that you request your distributor to become our franchisee.

-Modular Installation: For fire protection companies without a fabrication shop, modular installation is the most suitable option.
+Modular Installation: If your fire protection company does not have a fabrication shop and you do not plan to outsource fabrication, Module Installation is an excellent option.
 As long as we create the fire pipe as a module, with drilling at a specific location on a steel pipe of specific length, the installation of small (saddle-Let) mechanical tees to accommodate sprinkler heads, with both ends grooved.
 When designing the fire system, the fire protection company simply incorporates the modular design.
 During installation, the modular processed steel pipe is transported to the job site.
 At the job site, only minimal processing such as cutting a few steel pipe and grooving is required to complete the installation.
 Our company can manufacture modular processed fire sprinkler pipes.

 We offer ASTM A135/A795 SCH 7,10,40 UL listed external galvanized/internal black hot-rolled steel fire sprinkler pipes in various sizes, including 1-1/2", 2", and 2-1/2".